ansible/tower-cli/docs/WORKFLOWS.md

 ### Differences with Machine Formatted Schemas

-If you write the above example schema to a workflow, you may notice differences with how tower-cli will subsequently echo the schema definition back to you.
+After writing a workflow schema, you may notice differences in how tower-cli subsequently echos the schema definition back to you.
-The following is an example of what tower-cli might return in this case.
+The following is what tower-cli might return after writing the above example.

 ```yaml
 - failure_nodes: